chilicoder/study-wpm-workbook/README.md

 * Has an early warning system of pending problems
 * Is easily understood by those who have a need to know

+> I used JIRA in several places.
+It provides a big bunch of different reports and also very flexible.
+So almost any custom report can be created.

+> The key point: You must explicitly teach your employees how to use the tool.
+Otherwise their input would be inconsistent and you won't get valuable reports.
+Also, if people won't see any value of their input efforts, they quickly stop providing it.
+People are lazy, they won't do usefulless things.

 Positive Variances problems.
 Positive variances can result in rescheduling to bring the project to completion early, under budget, or both.
 Resources can be reallocated from ahead-of-schedule projects to behind-schedule projects.
 Positive variances also can result from schedule slippage!
 Consider budget.
 Being under budget means that not all dollars were expended, which may be the direct result of not having completed work that was scheduled for completion during the report period